Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 -   `kind` **[string][7]** The kind of media, i.e., 'audio' or 'video', to get the list of available codecs of.

+### setSdpHandlers

+Set [SDP Handler Functions][55] that will be run as part of a pipeline for all future calls.
+ This will replace any SDP Handlers that were previously set.

+SDP handlers can be used to make modifications to the SDP (e.g., removing certain codecs) before they are processed or sent to the other side.

+This is an advanced feature, changing the SDP handlers mid-call may cause unexpected behaviour in future call operations for that call.

+**Parameters**

+-   `sdpHandlers` **[Array][12]&lt;[call.SdpHandlerFunction][15]>** The list of SDP handler functions to modify SDP.

 ### changeSpeaker

 Changes the speaker used for a Call's audio output.
 Supported on